Chapter 7 Bankruptcy Help for Conroe Residents

 Most Chapter 7 cases for Conroe residents are handled in the U.S. Bankruptcy Court for the Southern District of Texas, Houston Division, at Bob Casey United States Courthouse, 515 Rusk Avenue, Houston, TX 77002.

-Attorney Don Hood serves Conroe County residents and files with the Southern District of Texas, Conroe Division.
-Phone and video consultations are available for island and mainland Conroe County clients.
+Attorney Don Hood serves Montgomery County residents and files with the Southern District of Texas, Houston Division.
+Phone and video consultations are available for Montgomery County clients.

 Conroe Areas We Serve